FloreauLuca/floreauluca.github.io/blogpost3.md

 }
 ```

-Then, for each side of my chunk, I launch **CalculateOcclusionStatus** to know if i can occlude other chunks.
+Then, for each side of the chunk, it launch **CalculateOcclusionStatus** to know if it can occlude other chunks.
-### Set Chunk Informations
+### Set Chunk Data
-As my function is in different thread, I lock all the component managers function of the component used in this thread to avoid race conditions.
+As my function is in different threads, it locks all the component manager's functions of the components used in this thread to avoid race conditions.
-So to avoid overlocking my generation, all the informations above are store and I set it now.
+So to avoid overlocking my generation, all the data above are store and I set it now.
-First, I set if the chunk status is Empty or not.
+First, it set if the chunk status is empty or not.
-Then, I set the Occlusion Status informations.
+Then, it set the occlusion status data.
-Finally, I set the ChunkContent informations.
+Finally, I set the ChunkContent data.

-### Set Chunk Informations
+### Set Render Data
-In the stored chunk content, I **CalculateBlockOcclusion** to keep only visible blocks of each chunks.
+In the stored chunk content, it calls **CalculateBlockOcclusion** to keep only visible blocks of each chunk.
-And finally, I set this ChunkContentVector into the ChunkRender in the render thread.
+And finally, it set this ChunkContentVector into the ChunkRender in the render thread.

 ### ChunkRender
 The ChunkRender is an ECS component used to store the render data of the chunks.
-It create OpenGl data of the instance based on the ChunkContentVector.
-You can check the [Chunk Rendering of Simon]().
+It creates OpenGL data of the instance based on the ChunkContentVector.
+For more information, you can check the [Chunk Rendering of Simon]().
 ```cpp
 struct ChunkRender
 {